TsungWeiTsai/MiCE/README.md

 ```

 #### Acknowledgments
-Part of this code is inspired by [CMC](https://github.com/HobbitLong/CMC)
+Part of this code is inspired by [CMC](https://github.com/HobbitLong/CMC) and [Max-Mahalanobis Training](https://github.com/P2333/Max-Mahalanobis-Training)